suhanw/suhanw.github.io/data/posts/masonry-layout-in-react.md

 **Step 3.** Once we’ve identified the shortest column, push the current image to the column’s `tiles` array.

-**Steps 4 and 5.** Calculate the rendered height of the current image by using the `container` element’s rendered with divided by the number of columns (in this case `4`) and the image's original dimensions (width and height) or aspect ratio, and increment the column’s `height` property to reflect the new total height of the current column.
+**Steps 4 and 5.** Calculate the rendered height of the current image by using the `container` element’s rendered width divided by the number of columns (in this case - `4`) and the image's aspect ratio based on its actual height/width, and increment the column’s `height` property to reflect the new total height of the current column.

 ---